squirrelphp/twig-php-syntax/README.md

 ### break and continue

-Sometimes it can be convenient to break loops in twig, yet there is no native support for it.
+Sometimes it can be convenient to break loops in Twig, yet there is no native support for it.
 This library adds `break` and `continue` and they work exactly as in PHP:

 ```twig
 {% foreach list as entry %}